Saxo Bank Review (2026):

 | Cash interest | None | None | Yes |

-Fees correct as of March 2026.
-Verify current rates at Saxo’s official pricing page before investing.
+Fees correct as of April 2026.
+Always verify current rates at Saxo’s official pricing page before investing.

 Saxo’s trading platforms: where it wins

 Platform quality is Saxo’s clearest competitive advantage over every other European broker.
-Where neobrokers offer polished simplicity, Saxo offers genuine depth.
+Where neobrokers offer polished simplicity, Saxo offers genuine depth — and the range of interfaces means you can start simple and scale up.

 The flagship platform for most retail users.
-Runs in the browser and as a mobile app, offering full instrument access, TradingView integration, customisable watchlists, price alerts, and a clean order ticket.
+Runs in the browser and as a mobile app, with full instrument access, customisable watchlists, price alerts, and a clean order ticket.
+TradingView charts are natively integrated — you get TradingView’s charting library inside the Saxo environment without needing a separate account.

 For most retail investors, SaxoTraderGO covers everything needed — PRO is for genuinely professional workflows.

 A stripped-back interface for buy-and-hold investors who find SaxoTraderGO overwhelming.
 It surfaces simplified search, savings-plan-style functionality, and a cleaner layout.
-The learning curve is much flatter here — a good starting point for less-experienced investors.
+The learning curve is much flatter — a good starting point for less-experienced investors who still want Saxo’s product breadth.

 UCITS ETFs for European investors

 Most EU retail investors cannot buy US-domiciled ETF tickers directly due to PRIIPs/KID regulations.
-The solution is UCITS equivalents — same index, compliant wrapper.
+The solution is UCITS equivalents — same index, compliant wrapper, same long-term exposure.

-What Saxo does not offer is an automated savings plan equivalent.
+What Saxo does not offer for EU clients is an automated savings plan equivalent.
 There is no recurring purchase feature comparable to Trade Republic’s Sparpläne or Trading 212’s AutoInvest.
 Recurring investments must be executed manually or via API.
-Saxo also has no ETF “core list” with reduced commissions — every trade costs 0.08% on Classic, without exception.
+Exception: Saxo Switzerland offers free ETF savings plans as of 2025, but this is not available across EU entities.

 Saxo Bank vs IBKR vs DEGIRO